anthonypanzz/devops-IaC-cloudformation-project/README.md

 ![devops-IaC-diagram](https://github.com/user-attachments/assets/a52489ec-834e-4620-8df7-d27bd6590dda)

-An infrastructure diagram has been created to illustrate the AWS resources involved in this project.
+The architectural diagram has been created to illustrate the AWS resources involved in this project.
 The diagram includes the following resources:

 # Network Resources: